IBM-Cloud/get-started-swift/README.md

 ## 3. Prepare the app for deployment

-To deploy to {{site.data.keyword.Bluemix_notm}}, it can be helpful to set up a `manifest.yml` file.
+To deploy to IBM Cloud, it can be helpful to set up a `manifest.yml` file.
 One is provided for you with the sample.
 Take a moment to look at it.

 The `manifest.yml` file includes basic information about your app, such as the name, how much memory to allocate for each instance, and the route.
 In this `manifest.yml` **random-route: true** generates a random route for your app to prevent your route from colliding with others.
 You can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
 [Learn more...](https://console.bluemix.net/docs/manageapps/depapps.html#appmanifest)